sadmannn/happy-bday-shehooo/overview.md

 - Elegant welcome message with "Hello Sheho! 🖤"
 - Instructions for the best experience:
   - Finding a comfy spot
-  - Microphone access for special interactions
+  - Microphone and location access required for the full interactive experience
   - Getting ready to smile
   - Important note about using the "Close Website" button at the end
 - Stylish "Start the Fun! ✨" button with hover effects